 - bring to the boil and remove from the heat

-- whisk the eggs and sugar until pale and thick
+- whisk the eggs and fructose until pale and thick

 - gradually add the milk, whisking all the time